top of page

 2. Inen - Kata must be performed with spirit.

-be done with changes in application of power.
+3. Chikara no Kyojaku - Kata should be done with changes in application of power.
 Technique can be strong or yielding, hard then soft.

 4. Waza no Kankyu - Kata should be done with variations in the timing of movement, sometimes fast, sometimes slow.

-5. Kisoku no Donto - Kata must be done with proper rhythm of bre
+5. Kisoku no Donto - Kata must be done with proper rhythm of breathing, when to inhale and exhale.

 6. Balance - Proper balance must be maintained in the performance of Kata.